How to turn any (and every) macaron into the ultimate celebratory dessert, a macaron cake! I used my Lemon Macaron recipe for this version!

 Lemon Macaron Shells

-Remove the mixture from the heat and use the whisk attachment, on high speed, to beat the egg whites and sugar just until stiff peaks form.
+- Remove the mixture from the heat and use the whisk attachment, on high speed, to beat the egg whites and sugar just until stiff peaks form, about 2 minutes.
 Add in the vanilla extract, lemon extract, and food coloring and mix for a few seconds, until they are fully incorporated.

 Cream Cheese Frosting